 - Carefully add the cut cauliflower to the boiling water.
 Stir it around with a wooden spoon.
 Simmer for just 5 minutes then immediately drain.
 Set aside.12 cups cauliflower

-- Melt 2 tbsp of the butter in a large saucepan, then add the onion and cook slowly over low heat until soft, 4 to 5 minutes.5 tbsp unsalted butter, 1 medium onion
+- Melt 2 tablespoon of the butter in a large saucepan, then add the onion and cook slowly over low heat until soft, 4 to 5 minutes.5 tablespoon unsalted butter, 1 medium onion

 - Add the thyme and then stir in the flour.
-Cook, stirring often, for 2 minutes.1 tbsp thyme, 3 tbsp all-purpose flour
+Cook, stirring often, for 2 minutes.1 tablespoon thyme, 3 tablespoon all-purpose flour

 - Slowly add the milk and cream, and whisk until all lumps are gone.
 Stir with a wooden spoon until thickened, about 5 to 15 minutes (heat the milk and cream before adding to expedite this process).
 The bechamel sauce should be slightly thicker than the consistency of gravy.3 cups whole milk, 2 cups heavy cream

 - Stir in the salt, pepper, and lemon juice.
-Next, add 1 cup of the cheese and stir until melted.3 tsp Kosher salt, 1 tsp black pepper, 1 tbsp lemon juice, 2 cups Gruyère cheese
+Next, add 1 cup of the cheese and stir until melted.3 teaspoon Kosher salt, 1 teaspoon black pepper, 1 tablespoon lemon juice, 2 cups Gruyère cheese

 - Transfer the cauliflower to the prepared dish and pour the sauce over the top.

-- Melt the remaining 2 tbsp butter and combine with the bread crumbs and remaining cup of cheese in a medium bowl.1½ cups panko
+- Melt the remaining 2 tablespoon butter and combine with the bread crumbs and remaining cup of cheese in a medium bowl.1½ cups panko

 - Top the cauliflower mixture with the breadcrumb mixture.